Want a Quickie? I am talking about the appetizer!

 - Cover toast with a thin coating of avocado mash

 - Cover the avocado with a layer of diced Kimchi

 - Sprinkle the toasts with Cilantro and Green Onion

 - Transfer to a platter and serve

 What is Kimchi?

+You are looking to make creamy avocado mash.
 Make sure your avocados are dark and squeezable.

 Kimchi is usually found in the refrigerator section- near the produce